theratman/ya-dns-switcher/README.md

 `ya-dns-switcher` plugin makes it easy to change DNS settings from the menu bar.

 ### Usage
-1. For better documentation of how to install `ya-dns-switcher` see to the official [documentation](https://github.com/matryer/xbar#installing-plugins).
+1. For better information of how to install `ya-dns-switcher` see to the official [documentation](https://github.com/matryer/xbar#installing-plugins).
 2. In a nutshell just copy [ya-dns-switcher.1m.sh](ya-dns-switcher.1m.sh) to `~/Library/Application Support/xbar/plugins`.

 ### Enjoy!